brontosaurusrex/postbang/misc/workingLinuxDroplet/README.md

     chmod +x droplet
     chmod +x test

-and vi Droplet (fix paths to icon and to test script)
+and vi droplet.desktop (fix paths to icon and to test script)

 Now you should be able to drag and drop stuff to Droplet (via Thunar or something)